 The Bresse is the same color as the French flag – white body, red comb and blue legs.
 Very attractive, and very costly chicken, with a price tag of over $20 per pound.
 Birds are raised as free range and legs are banded to denote authenticity.

-This is a young American chicken breed that has only been around since the mid 1900s.
+The last one in our list is a young American chicken breed that has only been around since the mid 1900s.
 A cross between New Hampshire Reds and Barred Plymouth Rocks was made to develop a chicken breed that would be an excellent egg layer and be good for the table.

 This relatively new breed is calm, friendly and large, weighing up to 8 pounds when mature.
 This breed starts laying eggs when only a few weeks old.
 Eggs will be large and brown.